 • Many users complain that Moodle templates are not modern and beautiful enough.

-• The platform is not suitable for those who need to quickly implement an LMS and start training employees.
+• The platform is not suitable for those who need to quickly implement an enterprise learning management system and start training employees.
 Installing a program with minimum functions may take about a month.

 • Inconvenient and confusing program interface, lack of intuitive controls, and inconvenient file storage system.